PyLops/pylops-mpi/docs/source/installation.rst

 Make sure you create and activate your environment previously.

-Simlarly, if you want to enable `NCCL <https://developer.nvidia.com/nccl>`_ but prefer using pip, you must first check CUDA version of your system:
+Simlarly, if you want to enable `NCCL <https://developer.nvidia.com/nccl>`_ but prefer using pip, you must first check the CUDA version of your system:

 .. code-block:: bash